LogoLogo

 • Each value in the contracts object is the Address of the contract

-3. Create a new environment variable called VENN_PRIVATE_KEY with the private key that deployed your smart contracts
+1. Create an environment variable called VENN_PRIVATE_KEY with the private key that deployed your smart contracts.

 IMPORTANT: This key must be the same key that deployed the smart contracts